sourcegraph/handbook/content/departments/ce/team-culture/index.md

-# Customer Engineering Team Culture
+# How CE Intersects Internal Teams

 CEs interact with most every other team at Sourcegraph.
-This page details those intersections.

-## How we intersect other teams

-We work alongside just about every team at Sourcegraph.
-Here is how we add value to each other and a collaboration overview for each pairing.
+This page details those intersections, explaining how we add value to each other and a collaboration overview for each pairing.

 ### Sales